Rayonier Mill cleanup

 Along with Rayonier, we work with tribal representatives and many stakeholders to move cleanup forward in a way that considers the larger Port Angeles community.

 Decades of industrial activity at the former Rayonier Mill led to contamination in the water and sediments of the harbor and in upland areas around the mill.
-For many years, we've worked behind the scenes with Rayonier to learn what contamination came from where, how much there is, and how to clean it up.
+For many years, we've worked with Rayonier to learn what contamination came from where, how much there is, and how to clean it up.

 This cleanup is a long, complex undertaking.
 We are committed to doing thorough work that upholds Washington’s laws and high standards.
 Explore the related links section below to learn more about what we’ve done, what we plan, and how the public can be involved.